louisitvn/slate/source/index.html.md

 Users can simply choose an element, drag and drop it into the designer view, and modify the element's content to make up their own page.

 In addition to the available templates in BuilderJS, you can also create custom themes to enhance your users' experience.
-To create a theme for Emotsy, you'll need to understand its theme markup language and conventions.
-Generally, the process of creating an Emotsy theme involves the following steps:
+To create a theme for BuilderJS, you'll need to understand its theme markup language and conventions.
+Generally, the process of creating an BuilderJS theme involves the following steps:

 * Step 1: Design a visually appealing HTML template that includes all possible elements.
 * Step 2: Break the template into smaller HTML components, each wrapped with BuilderJS's custom markup.